AliChoukatli/CyberShield-Enterprise/01_AD_Domain_Setup_&_Workstation_Join/Documentation/Workstation_Join.md

 Capture  ADUC view showing the joined computer

 > 💡 *This step is required before deploying GPOs, endpoint protection, or centralized user policies.*

+---

+## ✅ Conclusion

+After completing this section:

+- Windows 11 client machines are installed, configured, and renamed using a consistent naming convention (e.g., `LTP-HLP01`).
+- Each client is successfully joined to the **Active Directory domain** (`corp.aclab.tech`).
+- The joined machines now appear in **Active Directory Users and Computers (ADUC)** under the **"Computers"** container.
+- Domain-based logins (e.g., `corp\it.ali.choukatli`) are now possible.

+These domain-joined workstations are now ready to receive Group Policy Objects (GPOs), endpoint protection policies, and other centralized configurations as part of the enterprise IT infrastructure.